dart-lang/test/pkgs/test/README.md

 The sharding modes interact differently with filters like `--name` or `--tags`:

-* When sharding by `test`, the sharding partition is calculated *after* applying filters.
+* When sharding by test (default), the sharding partition is calculated *after* applying filters.
 This guarantees that the matching tests are distributed as evenly as possible across all shards.
-* When sharding by `file`, the files are partitioned *before* they are loaded and filtered.
+* When sharding by file (using `--shard-by-file`), the files are partitioned *before* they are loaded and filtered.
 If a filter only matches tests in a few files, some shards might run no tests because those files were allocated to other shards.

 ### Test concurrency